 Dr. Davis earned his doctorate in Organizational Science and from the University of North Carolina at Charlotte.
 He also earned his master’s degree in Sociology from the University of North Carolina at Charlotte and his bachelor's degree in Psychology from Appalachian State University.
 His research interests include institutional dynamics, inter-organizational collaboration, and the influence of information and digital technology on organizational processes.
 He recently published work in Social Science Research.
 He has also previously won awards from the Southern Management Association for best paper in the track of Organization Theory, International Management, and Management History and from the North Carolina Sociological Association for the Joseph S. Himes best graduate student paper.
 Dr. Davis teaches in the areas of human resource management and organizational behavior.

-Dr. Chung-Yean Chiang is an assistant professor of Logistics and Supply Chain Management at the George Dean Johnson, Jr. College of Business and Economics (JCBE).
+Dr. Chung-Yean Chiang is an associate professor of Logistics and Supply Chain Management at the George Dean Johnson, Jr. College of Business and Economics (JCBE).
 Dr. Chiang holds a Ph.D. in Operations Management from the University at Buffalo, the State University of New York and a MBA in Supply Chain Management from the Rutgers University.
 He was a research associate in the department of automotive study at the Industrial Technology Research Institute, a major think tank in Taiwan.
 His research interests are supply chain inventory dynamics, user’s acceptance, and inter-organizational collaboration.
 His research works have been published in major premier international journals, such as International Journal of Operations and Production Management and International Journal of Production Economics.
 Dr. Chiang teaches Operations Management, Supply Chain Management, and Transportation at JCBE.

 Associate Professor, Management